 Do you want to plant an herb garden but are not sure you can do it?
 Never fear!
-Starting an herb garden is one of the easiest things you can do in the garden.
+Starting an herb garden is one of the easiest things you can do.
 Growing herbs is an easy and delicious way to start gardening.
 Keep reading to learn about the steps for making an herb garden in your yard.

 Many people also consider convenience when selecting a place to start growing an herb garden.
-Making an herb garden near the kitchen in your home or near the house will make it easier to harvest herbs from the herb garden.
+Planting near the kitchen or near the house will make it easier to harvest herbs from the herb garden.

 Once you have chosen the location for growing an herb garden, you will need to prepare the soil.
-If the soil is sandy or clay heavy, add plenty of compost to the soil.
+If the soil is sandy or clay heavy, add plenty of compost.
 Even if your soil is in pretty good condition, working some compost into the soil will help provide nutrients to the herbs while they are growing.

 When growing herbs, do not use composted manures in the herb garden.
-These are typically high in nitrogen, which will make the herbs grow quickly but will reduce the flavors of the herbs.
+These are typically high in nitrogen, which will make the herbs grow quickly but will reduce their flavor.

 Herbs can be started from seed or planted as plants.
 Planting herb plants is easier than starting them from seed, but if you are on a tight budget, starting herbs from seeds is not that difficult.

-Once you have you have planted your herb garden, make sure that it gets 2 inches of rain a week.
+Once you have you have planted your herb garden, make sure that it gets 2 inches (5 cm.) of water every week.

 Also make sure to harvest your herbs frequently.
 Many times when a new gardener is starting an herb garden, they are afraid that harvesting the herbs frequently will hurt them.
-This is not the case and the opposite is true.
+Actually, the opposite is true.
 Frequent harvesting of herbs will result in the herb plant producing more and more foliage, which increases the amount you are able to harvest.